michaelbaluja/PyCurator/README.md

 It is recommended to create a virtual environment to ensure there is no conflict with the packages in your current work space.

-PyCurator was developed using Python 3.10 and expects a Python version >= 3.10.
+PyCurator requires a Python version >= 3.9.

 To run, simply paste the following commands into your terminal
 ```bash